Audinot/landing-page/README.md

 [live demo](https://audinot.github.io/landing-page)

 This is the TOP landing page project, recreated as faithfully as possible based on their provided design.
-I tried to stay as close as possible to the design to practice building things from a given design, but I changed the font to Gill Sans because it looked nicer to my eyes.
-I'm sorry, TOP.
+Although there are many custom solutions, I tried to stay as close as possible to the project images to practice building things from a given design.

+The page is not designed for mobile, **as per the project directions.** This is intentional.
+However, I have tried to make it as flexible as possible using Flexbox.

 ### Achievements